 Well, as much as I’d like to, I can’t give away the whole thing right now.
 I know what I want to see return, but ultimately I need complete confidence from the MWL team that we are creating a card pool that is totally healthy for the game.
 A few cards that we absolutely refuse to remove right now are Corroder (it’s binary but it’s in a great place right now, power-wise), Blue Level Clearance (one last hurrah with Jeeves!), and Crisium Grid (perfect effect tied to perfect numbers).
 Having said that, there are many other exciting returns I can’t wait to share with you on November 16th.

-Some players have expressed concern over seeing Dirty Laundry in the Core Set from a leaked image by our OP Manager, and I’d like to take a moment to address that.
+Some players have expressed concern over seeing Dirty Laundry in System Core 2019, based on a leaked image by our Organized Play Manager.
+I’d like to take a moment to address that.
 We intend to slowly take action against deluxe expansions over time, but this is purely due to the fact that they bloat the card pool and some of their inclusions (Cerebral Imaging, looking at you) don’t really make sense staying in the game forever.
-With that being said, we have one other means of reintroducing a small number of cards back to the game that I look forward to sharing with you, but you’ll have to wait until the rest of The Board gives me the OK to discuss it.
+That said, we have one other means of reintroducing a small number of cards back to the game that I look forward to sharing with you, but you’ll have to wait until the rest of The Board gives me the okay to discuss it.

 Only One Copy of a Card?

-Even within my own testing team I’ve had various players question the inclusion of cards as 1x or 2x as opposed to letting players use 3 copies of everything from the get-go.
+Even within my own testing team, I’ve had various players question the inclusion of cards as 1× or 2× as opposed to letting players use three copies of everything from the get-go.
 After all, this is not a purchasable product, so the original reason for limiting card quantity is gone.

 I have some incredibly fond memories of playing Quest Completed back when I first purchased Honor and Profit.
 As a player with a small collection, it seemed like a no-brainer means of accessing agendas using the cool new central-server breakers I now owned.
-While new players can now use NISEI’s proxy policy to play with whatever cards they want (and don’t have to rely on the atrocious Alias I did), Quest Completed is still incredibly fun, and more relevant than ever in a world of Jinja City Grids and Border Controls.
-For Anarch runners unable to invest influence into supporting Apocalypse, for players that want to experiment with some cool Omar shenanigans, or for players looking to impose fun deckbuilding challenges upon themselves, I think they will find Quest Completed a worthy addition to their arsenal of tricks.
+While new players can now use NISEI’s proxy policy to play with whatever cards they want (and, unlike me, don’t have to rely on the atrocious Alias), Quest Completed is still incredibly fun, and more relevant than ever in a world of Jinja City Grids and Border Controls.
+For Anarch runners unable to invest influence into supporting Apocalypse, for players that want to experiment with some cool Omar Keung shenanigans, or for players looking to impose fun deckbuilding challenges upon themselves, I think they will find Quest Completed a worthy addition to their arsenal of tricks.

-RC here again... well, how's that for some fresh hot scoops!
-Tomorrow I'm going to try and do a Q&A article, so if you have any quickfire questions I can either answer myself or bug my fellow boardmembers into answering then send them to me one of the following way...
+RC here again… well, how’s that for some fresh hot scoops?
+Tomorrow I’m going to try and do a Q&A article, so if you have any quickfire questions I can either answer myself or bug my fellow Board members into answering then send them to me one of the following ways…

 - Email to projectNISEI@gmail.com